-- Although concrete is strong, on a small scale it’s not indestructible.
-Please take care not to drop or knock your jewellery as both the concrete and enamel finishes are prone to chip and mark.
+Although concrete is strong, on a small scale it’s not indestructible. concrete is a ceramic like material so Please take care not to drop or knock your jewellery as this may chip or mark it.

-- Prolonged contact with skin can cause a slight discolouration of the concrete and enamel finishes due to the natural oils in your skin but this will not harm you or the jewellery.
+Prolonged contact with skin can cause a slight discolouration of the concrete due to the natural oils in your skin but this will not harm you or the jewellery.

-- Brass jewellery can be polished up using Brasso.
-Apply a small amount onto a soft, clean, cloth or soft toothbrush, rub into the brass and then clean off with a new clean, damp cloth.
+Brass jewellery can be polished up using a small amount of Brasso on a soft, clean, cloth.
+Please follow the instructions provided with the brasso.

 General Care Tips…

-- Storing silver or brass jewellery in an airtight container will prevent it from tarnishing too quickly.
+Storing jewellery in an airtight container will prevent it from tarnishing too quickly.

-- Avoid contact with harmful chemicals, even things like perfume and moisturisers can damage jewellery, particularly plated jewellery.
+Avoid contact with harmful chemicals, even things like perfume, moisturisers and shampoos can damage jewellery, particularly plated or oxidised jewellery.